ricardpaschoeto/Robotic_Software_Engineer/README.md

 ## Motivation

 Robotics will be the most important technology in industry 4.0.
-It's a multidisciplinary and fascinating field that joins control, mechatronics, applied math, and Computation engineering.
+It's a multidisciplinary and fascinating field that covers control, mechatronics, applied math, and Computation engineering.
 The opportunities to develop in the industry and academic environment are enthusiastic.
 I hope to work in this fascinating field as soon as possible.

 ## Buid Status